SystemsApproach/ops/intro.rst

 terminology to the table.
 But understanding how these three stakeholders approach operationalization gives us a broader perspective on the problem.
-We return to the confluence of enterprise, cloud, access technologies later in this chapter, but we start by addressing the terminology challenge.
+We return to the confluence of enterprise, cloud, and access technologies later in this chapter, but we start by addressing the terminology challenge.

 .. _reading_aether: